LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[NATURE-PARADIGMS]] - Paradigms that show up in nature
 - [[NEED-A]] - No Title
 - [[New-fun-thing]] - Hello bello
-- [[NEWS-SOURCES-COLONIALISM-AWARE]] - News sources aware of colonial and western power relations
 - [[NOTETAKING-A]] - Resources for notetaking
 - [[OANM-EMOTIONAL-SHARING]] - Visualizing offers, needs, and emotions within the community in a 2D or 3D way with an indicator for time
 - [[OANM-HUB-FOR-LOCAL-BUS]] - Interface or consulting hub to interconnect local businesses with other orgs to share and satisfy offers and needs